wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2010-08-06 v2.5 =
+* removed invalid table class from default css file
+* added collapse/expand per day for Bundesligamodus
+* added admin switch to lock round1-tipps generally
+* added spieltag attribute to matches for mapping in liga-mode
+* added trend barometer for ranking table and mailservice
+* only output finalround on stats page when final matches exists

 = 2010-07-09 v2.4 =
 * fixed missing calculation of next match in finalround (match for third place) again :-(